RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 4. Ensure that the host name is `localhost` and the port number is `86`.

-To import the definition of the Bankdemo logical server (LSER) in Enterprise Server:
+Now you can import the definition of the Bankdemo logical server (LSER) in Enterprise Server:

 1. In Visual Studio, open the Server Explorer window.